Our 2025 April and May gap Leaps are filling fast - get in touch with our friendly team to reserve your space.

 Ecotourism isn’t just about habitats and resources, it’s also about respecting the culture of the country you are visiting and supporting the livelihoods of people that live there.

 - Try to stay in locally-owned accommodation.
-This means economic benefits are felt by local people rather than big businesses that are often not even based in that country.
-This leads to money trickling down through the local economy, and thus benefits the local people.
+This means economic benefits are felt by local people rather than large corporations that are often not even based in that country.
+This leads to money trickling down through the local economy benefiting the local people.
+Check out our Cambodia programme for incredible social enterprise efforts that will leave you inspired.

 - Eat local-style food.
-Not only has it not had to travel miles to your table, it's often produced by farmers in the region you are staying.
 You may have a craving for cheeseburgers or your favourite brand of tea, but these are expensive imports typically supplied by multinational corporations instead of locals.
-So it's better for the environment, local economy, but you might also find yourself discovering new and delicious food that you wouldn't have found if you'd just gone to a global fast-food chain.
+So it's better for the environment but you might also find yourself discovering new and delicious food that you wouldn't have found.
 Street food is often cheaper as well so it's a win-win.

 Your Turn